 First, decreasing fat consumption can slow or reduce nearly all body functions from cell development to metabolism; so when someone decreases fat intake hoping to lose weight, they’re actually slowing their metabolism and making it harder to lose weight.
 Furthermore, the body will notice this change and adjust accordingly, beginning to store fat again instead of burning it so body fat percentage will increase.

-When we consider what vitamins help with weight loss, it becomes apparent that many of these overlap with the fat-soluble vitamins we reviewed previously–so if you lack the fat that helps absorb these vitamins, you’re missing out on all of their benefits, including weight loss promotion.
+When we consider the vitamins that aid in weight loss, it becomes apparent that many of these overlap with the fat-soluble vitamins we reviewed previously–so if you lack the fat that helps absorb these vitamins, you’re missing out on all of their benefits, including weight loss promotion.

 Healthy fats like avocado, fish, and nuts can lower LDL “bad” cholesterol levels; in fact, avocado is one of the best options for getting sufficient healthy fats–so much so that avocado nutritional information states that in just a 100 gram serving of avocado there is 15g fat and 7g protein–making it a very healthy fat and ideal for keto.8